 - Faster recovery times and return to normal activities

-Numerous studies have shown that surgeons who specialize in particular procedures attain the best results.
-Dr. Patel specializes in minimally invasive robotic and laparoscopic treatment for diseases of the colon and rectum.
+Numerous studies have shown that surgeons who specialize in particular procedures attain the best results. our surgical team specializes in minimally invasive robotic and laparoscopic treatment for diseases of the colon and rectum.

 Not all patients are candidates for minimally invasive surgery.
 Specific factors need to be taken into consideration including:

 - Prior abdominal surgery